Kobo Inc.: Applications

-Kobo offers free reading applications for Windows and MacOS computers, Android and iOS smartphones.
+Kobo offers free reading applications for Windows and MacOS computers and Android and iOS smartphones.
 In June 2015, Kobo received a Top Developer badge in the Google Play store.
-In 2017, Kobo acquired Shelfie, an app that organizes personal libraries.
+In 2017, Kobo acquired Shelfie, an app that organises personal libraries.

 Kobo Plus Subscription Service

 Kobo Plus is the company’s unlimited audiobook and eBook subscription service.
-It was first released in the Netherlands and Belgium in 2017, and then expanded to Canada in 2020.
+It was first released in the Netherlands and Belgium in 2017 and then expanded to Canada in 2020.
 In 2021, Kobo signed an agreement with LeYa, a Portuguese publishing group, and launched Kobo Plus e_LeYa, which made exclusive content available in Portugal.

 As of May 2021, Kobo Plus offered 599,000 eBooks and 94,000 audiobooks.
-Books are available in a number of languages.
-Readers can choose to subscribe to only eBooks, or to expand the service with Kobo Plus Listening, which includes audiobooks.
+Books are available in many languages.
+Readers can choose to subscribe to only eBooks or to expand the service with Kobo Plus Listening, which includes audiobooks.

 Store and publishing

 Kobo's bookstore was opened in 2009.
-Content sold on the Kobo Bookstore include eBooks, Audiobooks, newspapers, and magazines.
-The majority of titles are sold in the open ePub format, albeit with DRM.
+Content sold on the Kobo Bookstore includes eBooks, Audiobooks, newspapers, and magazines.
+The majority of titles are sold in the open ePub format, albeit with Digital rights management.

-Several digital book stores have closed down and transferred their users to Kobo's bookstore.
-They include the defunct Borders eBook Store, as well as the Sony Reader Store.
+Several digital bookstores have closed down and transferred their users to Kobo's bookstore.
+They include the defunct Borders, as well as the Sony Reader Store.
 Both have provided tools for users to migrate purchases and information to Kobo's offering.

 On 17 July 2012, Kobo launched a self-publishing platform called Kobo Writing Life (KWL).
-Key features of Kobo Writing Life include "deep analytics", allowing authors to track sales in real time; a "learning center" to guide newcomers in digital publishing; and allowing an author to sell books globally.
+Key features of Kobo Writing Life include "deep analytics", allowing authors to track sales in real-time; a "learning centre" to guide newcomers in digital publishing; and allowing an author to sell books globally.

-2019, KWL began offering self-publishing opportunities for Audiobooks.
+In 2019, KWL began offering self-publishing opportunities for Audiobooks.

 Emerging Writer Prize

-The Kobo Emerging Writer Prize awards three first-time Canadian authors with CAD $10,000 each.
+The Kobo Emerging Writer Prize awards three first-time Canadian authors with CAD 10,000 each.
 The awards are given in three categories, Literary Fiction, Nonfiction, and Genre Fiction, with the genre selection changing each year.
 Traditionally published, and self-published books are eligible, and authors receive marketing and communications support during their winning year.

 In 2021, the award’s seventh year, the winning authors were: Michelle Good, author of Five Little Indians (Fiction); Eternity Martis, author of They Said This Would Be Fun (Nonfiction); and Emily Hepditch, author of The Woman in the Attic (Mystery).

 At the same time as the Libra 2, the Kobo Sage was also introduced as a new top model.
 It has an 8" E-Ink Carta 1200 display with a resolution of 1440 × 1920 pixels and 32 GB internal memory.
 A Bluetooth module and a USB-C port have also been installed.
 In addition, as with the Elipsa, it is possible to capture notes on the device with a stylus.